bigprof-software/appgini-docs/pages/application-features/two-factor-authentication.md

 ### Email Content Customization

-The email subject and message as set via the following language strings in the language files:
+The email subject and message are set via the following language strings in the language files:

 - `otp_email_subject`: The subject of the OTP email.
 The english version is "Your One-Time Password (OTP) for {APP_TITLE}".
 - `otp_email_message`: The body of the OTP email.
 The english version looks like this: